 - Possible cures: losing weight from physical exercise especially cardio and strength training, CPAP (continuous positive airflow pressure) machine for a continuous airflow as you sleep, stop smoking, limit alcohol and sedatives

-- Caused by: hypocretin (brain chemical) deficiency which regulates sleep, a 2009 flu vaccine Pandemrix, severe psychological stress, hormone changes, genetics
+- Caused by: hypocretin (brain chemical) deficiency which regulates sleep, severe psychological stress, hormone changes, genetics

 - Symptoms: excessive daytime sleepiness, sleep paralysis, hallucinations, sudden loss of muscle tone